 The more you’ve “got going on,” the higher your mortgage rate will be.
 And vice versa.

 You know those mortgage rates you see on TV or on the Internet?

 Those assume you’ve got an owner-occupied single family home, a perfect credit score, a huge down payment, and a conforming loan amount.
-Not to mention a newborn golden retriever.
+Not to mention a newborn golden retriever with an unmatched pedigree.